Kae Sun

-Kae Sun is the stage name of Kwaku Darko-Mensah Jnr, a Ghanaian-born Canadian singer-songwriter, producer and artist.
+Kae Sun is the stage name of Kwaku Darko-Mensah Jr., a Ghanaian-born Canadian singer-songwriter, producer and artist.

 Early life

 Kwaku was born in Accra, his parents had resettled in Ghana after being based in Germany for several years.
 He immigrated to Canada to study Columbia International College and later attended McMaster University graduating with a degree in Multimedia and Philosophy.
 In Accra he attended Achimota School where he first started writing and performing music.

 Career

 While attending university, Kwaku started using the stage name Kae Sun, performing at local clubs and making demo recordings.
 He also started playing guitar and experimenting with different styles and sounds.
 He first gained some recognition when he was awarded a local music prize.

 Kae Sun recorded and released his debut Lion on a Leash in 2009 largely funded by a grant from the Ontario Arts Council.
 He soon after re-located to Toronto, Ontario.
 Lion On A Leash was well received among critics, garnering further recognition for Kae Sun.

-Kwaku followed up his debut with the EP Outside The Barcode, a folky, pared-down collection of songs inspired by his return to Ghana after years of living in Canada.
+Kwaku followed up his debut with the EP Outside the Barcode, a folky, pared-down collection of songs inspired by his return to Ghana after years of living in Canada.
 The song Firefly Dance from this collection was a KCRW Top Tune of the day.